Debabrata04/Finapics/README.md

 # Finapics
-Get to know about the various financial topics
+Get to know about the various financial topics at one place
 ![Screenshot 2024-12-27 142508](https://github.com/user-attachments/assets/62d3346c-6497-48d6-9cdf-bc5830403252)